-The winery "Taltarni Vineyards" is located at Avoca in the wine area Pyrenees in the Australian state of Victoria.
-The name comes from the language of the Aborigines means "red earth" and points to the silicon and iron-containing and thus red colored clay soil (see Terra Rossa ).
-The company was founded in 1969 and was one of the founders of the viticulture sector.
-The current owners, John Goelet and Red Earth Nominees, acquired it in 1972 with the vision of producing world-class wines in a cooler Mediterranean climate.
+The winery "Taltarni Vineyards" is located at Avoca in the wine sector Pyrenees in the Australian state of Victoria.
+The name, which comes from the Aboriginal language, means "red earth" and indicates the silicon and iron-containing and thus red colored clay soil (see below Terra Rossa ).
+The company was founded in 1969 and was one of the founders of the wine-growing sector.
+The current owners, John Goelet and Red Earth Nominees, acquired it in 1972 with the vision of making first-class wines in a rather cool Mediterranean climate.

 The first wines were marketed five years later.
-The total estate comprises about 700 hectares of land, of which 132 hectares are planted with vines.
-The vineyards are located at 400 meters above sea level.
+The entire estate comprises around 700 hectares of land, of which 132 hectares are planted with vines.
+The vineyards are 400 meters above sea level.
 Cool nights and warm days create excellent climatic conditions for the production of top wines.
-It cultivates the red varieties Cabernet Sauvignon, Merlot, Shiraz and Malbec, as well as the white varieties Sauvignon Blanc and Riesling.
+The red varieties Cabernet Sauvignon, Merlot, Shiraz and Malbec, as well as the white varieties Sauvignon Blanc and Riesling are cultivated.

 In 1986 the Tasmanian winery Clover Hill was acquired.
 Today's premium secte house is located in northeastern Tasmania in the Piper's River region, which has a similar climate to that of Chamapgne.
 Around 21 hectares were planted exclusively with the three classic champagne varieties Chardonnay, Pinot Noir and Pinot Meunier.
 In isolated years with exceptionally good climatic conditions, a Blanc de blancs is also produced.